harvardnlp/image-extraction/README.md

 Code for extracting a representative image from a PDF file using CV.

 This code needs to be run on GPU.
-We include a colab example
+We include a colab example.

 ## Setup